philipperemy/amazon-reviews-scraper/README.md

 ```

 ### Get random products ids

+It will start looking at some pages to list as many links as possible, then will browse each link to find product ids.

 ```
 python amazon_products_scraper.py -o product_ids.txt # Get all the product ids first. python amazon_comments_scraper.py -i product_ids.txt # Find all the comments for the products ids.